English

 In the vicinity of Santa Maria delle Grazie, you can explore the vibrant city of Milan.
 This includes visiting other historic landmarks, such as the Milan Cathedral (Duomo di Milano), Sforza Castle (Castello Sforzesco), and numerous museums and galleries.
 Additionally, Milan offers a thriving culinary scene, high-end shopping, and a rich cultural heritage.

-What are the opening hours of Santa Maria delle Grazie?
+What is the significance of the name Santa Maria delle Grazie?